mard3v/asciiStructure/README.md

-# ASCII Structure System - Dynamic Constraint Solver
+# ASCII Structure System - Modular Constraint Solver

-A constraint satisfaction system for generating ASCII art structure layouts in roguelike games.
-The system combines LLM-powered structure specification generation with a dynamic constraint solver that uses sliding placement algorithms.
+A high-performance constraint satisfaction system for generating ASCII art structure layouts in roguelike games.
+The system combines LLM-powered structure specification generation with a modular recursive backtracking solver that uses smart overlap prioritization and failed position pruning.

 ## Table of Contents